 CPPA’s Executive Director said that final CPRA regulations are expected in Q3 or Q4 of 2022.
-The CPRA goes into effect on January 1, 2023, but won’t be enforced until July 1, 2023, giving businesses a six-month compliance window.
+The CPRA went into effect on January 1, 2023, but won’t be enforced until July 1, 2023, giving businesses a six-month compliance window.

 Key takeaways from CPRA draft regulations

 Because formal rulemaking for the CPRA is ongoing, the final version of regulations could look significantly different from the first draft.
 However, the proposed regulations still provide useful guidance for businesses required to comply with the law.
 Some of the key changes in the CPRA draft are described below.

 The CPPA is the new government agency responsible for implementing and enforcing the CPRA.
 Made up of a 5-member board with expertise in privacy, technology, and consumer rights, the CPPA has full administrative power, authority, and jurisdiction over the CCPA and CPRA.
 It may bring enforcement actions before an administrative law judge and is authorized to perform audits of businesses in some situations.